redhat-et/firmware-on-the-edge/firmware-examples/stm32f103/bootloader/README.md

 # STM32F103 Example DFU Bootloader for fwupd

-This bootloader is based on the `usbd-dfup` stack example bootloader published [here](https://github.com/vitalyvb/usbd-dfu-example).
+This bootloader is based on the `usbd-dfu` stack example bootloader published [here](https://github.com/vitalyvb/usbd-dfu-example).

 It implements the DFUse extensions (DFU 1.1a), and declares a memory map via USB